-The marketing strategy continued from 2020 with virtual meetings taking place and the sales base include northern Europe, Central Asia and the Pacific Island nations in preparation for the post COVID - 19 environment for both domestic and international enrolments.
+The marketing strategy continued with meetings taking place and the sales base include northern Europe, Central Asia and the Pacific Island nations in preparation for the post COVID - 19 environment for both domestic and international enrolments.
 The school's unique philosophy, curriculum support and operational model continues to meet the needs of the students.

-Sport was postponed at times in 2021.
-Some ISD Competitions took place and the Swimming, Athletics and Cross Country Carnivals went ahead and were a resounding success.
+Sport was postponed at times in 2021, but it returned to a normal program this year and all planned events went ahead without interruptions.
+The ISD Competitions took place and the Swimming, Athletics and Cross-Country Carnivals were a resounding success.

 I wish to thank the parents for displaying their ongoing confidence in the school by enrolling their child at MGS, the staff for their genuine interest and ongoing care of the students, and the students for displaying enormous pride in the School.
-I confirm that information in this Report is the result of a School evaluative process and provides an account of the School's progress in 2021 and areas for development.
+I confirm that information in this Report is the result of a School evaluative process and provides an account of the School's progress in 2022 and areas for development.

-1.3 Parents and Friends' Association
+1.2 Parents and Friends' Association

-In 2021, the Parents and Friends' Association began with the traditional Welcome Evening which was held providing an opportunity for the school community to come together to hear from our Headmaster and Teaching Staff who provided informative overviews of their expectations within their subject areas.
+In 2022, the Parents and Friends' Association began with the traditional Welcome Evening, which was held providing an opportunity for the school community to come together to hear from our Headmaster and Teaching Staff who provided informative overviews of their expectations within their subject areas.

 In addition, families then had the opportunity to engage with the Headmaster and teachers whilst enjoying light refreshments.
+With new domestic families and onshore students joining our school in 2022, this was a wonderful opportunity to welcome them into our community.

+Following the previous two years of interruptions and challenges due to the impact of COVID - 19, school life is returning to a normal rhythm with students eagerly involved in their learning and in the extensive co-curricular activities offered.

-With new domestic families and onshore students joining our school in 2021, this was a wonderful opportunity to welcome them into our community.
-With the impact of COVID - 19 a number of activities were conducted online.
-The Valedictory Assembly was held in September, where the graduating Class of 2021 were farewelled, this was a special event filled with emotion, and was viewed by many families online both domestically and overseas.
-In December, the Graduation Awards Assembly was attended by the students and teachers only.
-This event provided a wonderful opportunity to celebrate the many achievements of the students throughout the disruptive school year.
+The Valedictory Assembly was held at the conclusion of the Winter Term, where the graduating Class of 2022 was farewelled.
+This was a special event filled with emotion, and our Year 12 students were joined by their parents either in person or online from several countries including Tahiti, Korea, Vietnam, China and Australia.
+In December, the Graduation Awards Assembly was another wonderful event where the school community acknowledges students' academic achievements as well as their contribution to the life of school across the curriculum, in leadership programmes like Student Representative Council (SRC), sport events, and being glorious ambassadors of the school.

-Hopefully, with COVID - 19 restrictions easing in 2022, some of our annual activities will recommence.